Mumbai: Utility services

-Electricity is distributed by the Brihanmumbai Electric Supply and Transport (BEST) undertaking in the island city, and by Adani Transmission, Tata Power, and the Maharashtra State Electricity Distribution Co.
+Electricity is distributed by the Brihanmumbai Electric Supply and Transport (BEST) undertaking in the island city, and by Adani Transmission, Tata Power and the Maharashtra State Electricity Distribution Co.
 Ltd (Mahavitaran) in the suburbs.
 Power supply cables are underground, which reduces pilferage, thefts and other losses.

 Cooking gas is supplied in the form of liquefied petroleum gas cylinders sold by state-owned oil companies, as well as through piped natural gas supplied by Mahanagar Gas Limited.

 The largest telephone service provider is the state-owned MTNL, which held a monopoly over fixed line and cellular services up until 2000, and provides fixed line as well as mobile WLL services.
-Mobile phone coverage is extensive, and the main service providers are Vodafone Essar, Airtel, MTNL, Loop Mobile, Reliance Communications, Idea Cellular and Tata Indicom.
+Mobile phone coverage is extensive, and the main service providers are Vodafone India, Bharti Airtel, MTNL, and Reliance Jio.
 Both GSM and CDMA services are available in the city.
 Mumbai, along with the area served by telephone exchanges in Navi Mumbai and Kalyan is classified as a Metro telecom circle.
 Many of the above service providers also provide broadband internet and wireless internet access in Mumbai.
 As of 2014, Mumbai had the highest number of internet users in India with 16.4 million (1.64 crore) users.